Clinics near Yolo County for feral/community cats

 Yolo County Animal Services Feral Clinics

 This clinics are currently sporadic.
+Shelter staff will also attempt to take in a few cats during weekdays when there is surgery space available.
 Please contact for possible upcoming dates.

 Most other clinics, including all those listed in the Spay/Neuter Options for Cats, will spay and neuter feral cats.
 Most charge the same fee as for a tame cat, and so these will most likely be more expensive than clinics designed specifically for feral cats.